forfadre0820/nhn_submit_hun/replit.md

 - July 08, 2025.
 Reduced excessive spacing between Contact section and Footer to improve layout flow and visual hierarchy
 - July 08, 2025.
 Standardized Contact section spacing to match other sections using SPACING.sectionGap and consistent margin values
 - July 08, 2025.
 Removed large cover image from project detail modal, keeping only the 4-image grid for cleaner layout
+- July 08, 2025.
+Reduced project detail modal header padding from py-12 pt-32 to py-8 pt-16 for more compact layout
 ```

 ## User Preferences